Overview of metrics in Microsoft Azure

 - Use the Azure Monitor Metrics REST API to segment, filter, and access the actual metrics data.

 This article covers the metrics via the new API for metrics for Azure resources.
 The API version for the new metric definitions and metrics APIs is 2018-01-01.
 The legacy metric definitions and metrics can be accessed with the API version 2014-04-01.

 For a more detailed walkthrough using the Azure Monitor REST APIs, see Azure Monitor REST API walkthrough.

 You can go to the Diagnostics settings blade under the Monitor tab and view the export options for metrics.
-You can select metrics (and diagnostic logs) to be routed to Blob storage, to Azure Event Hubs, or to OMS for use-cases that were mentioned previously in this article.
+You can select metrics (and diagnostic logs) to be routed to Blob storage, to Azure Event Hubs, or to Log Analytics for use-cases that were mentioned previously in this article.

 Take action on metrics